redis-field-engineering/dynatrace-activegate-for-redis-enterprise/README.md

 To install the Dynatrace ActiveGate extension for Redis Enterprise, you'll need to:

 1. Create a read-only Redis Enterprise user account with `cluster view` permissions.
-This accout will be used by the Dynatrace extension to access Redis Enterprise cluster metrics.
+This account will be used by the Dynatrace extension to access Redis Enterprise cluster metrics.
 1. Install the Redis Enterprise ActiveGate extension on your ActiveGate node.
 1. Configure and enable the extension from the Dynatrace UI.